trustwallet/developer/wallet-core/newblockchain.md

 ### Bitcoin forks checklist

-If you're adding a Bitcoin fork, you might not neeed to implement new Address or Signer class, please complete this checklist before you submit a pull request:
+If you're adding a Bitcoin fork, you might not need to implement new Address or Signer class, please complete this checklist before you submit a pull request:

 - [ ] Derive address according to definition in `registry.json`, `p2pkh` address for `bip44` or native `bech32` segwit address for `bip84`.
 - [ ] Check [SLIP-0132 :Registered HD version bytes](https://github.com/satoshilabs/slips/blob/master/slip-0132.md).
-- [ ] Check fee preference, use static fee or not, Trust will use fee that can be confirmed with in 2 blocks.
+- [ ] Check fee preference, use static fee or not, Trust will use fee that can be confirmed within 2 blocks.
 - [ ] Add tests to validate all possible addresses, `p2pkh`, `p2sh` and `bech32`.
 - [ ] Add tests to derive `xpub` / `xprv` and cross check the values with other wallets, like ledger or trezor.
 - [ ] Add tests to derive address from `xpub` at random index.